-The Daily Record invites the local nonprofit community to submit news, announcements, success stories and other information they believe would be of interest to our readers.
-Email to [email protected]
+The Daily Record invites the local nonprofit community to submit news they believe would be of interest to our readers.
+Email to [email protected].

 After months of construction, Aging True Community Senior Services celebrated the completion of renovations to the Cathedral Terrace in June.
 Pictured from left, Shawn Wilson, president of Blue Sky Communities; Latasha Green-Cobb, vice chair of the Jacksonville Housing Authority; Rebecca Berg, Aging True board chair; Gloria Crawford, chief of the city’s Senior Services Division; and Teresa Barton, CEO of Aging True Community Senior Services, at the rededication of Cathedral Terrace.